Religion in Korea: Japanese colonial period

-According to these rules, all religious groups cringe and go down the path of decline, except Christianity.
-In addition, the government forced all citizens to visit the shrine, but several Protestants refused to do so.
-The issue of visiting the shrine was triggered by the family members of a Korean church pastor in Ogaki, Gifu Prefecture, Japan, before it was forced to visit Korea, shocking the society at that time.
-At that time, the visit to the shrine was accompanied by a stampede of the Emperor and Jesus.

 Modern

 Democratic People's Republic of Korea

-At the time of liberation, there were about 1.5 million religious people in North Korea, 375,000 Buddhists, 200,000 Protestants, and 57,000 Catholics.
+At the time of liberation in 1945, there were about 1.5 million religious people in North Korea, 375,000 Buddhists, 200,000 Protestants, and 57,000 Catholics.
 There were more than 2 million religious people (22.2 percent of the population at that time).
-However, due to the regime's policy of stifling religion, North Korea's religious population has been greatly reduced, In a report submitted to the U.N.
+However, due to the regime's policy of stifling religion, North Korea's religious population has been greatly reduced.
+In a report submitted to the U.N.
 Human Rights Council in 2001, the North Korean regime recorded a total of 37,800 religious people, including 15,000 Chondoists, 10,000 Buddhists, 12,000 Protestants, and 800 Catholics.
 The number of facilities for each religion is 800, 60 temples, two churches, and one church.
-However, North Korean defectors agree that religious activities are impossible in North Korea except for the crackdown on religious activities, and that they will be punished for religious activities.
-The international community pointed out that many religious people are subjected to human rights repression in political prison camps in the Democratic People's Republic of Korea.
+North Korean defectors agree that religious activities are impossible in North Korea due to the crackdown on religious activities.
+Religious people are subjected to human rights repression in political prison camps in the Democratic People's Republic of Korea.